phmullins/alfred-workflows/net.pmullins.newtext.alfred/readme.md

 ## New Text

-Easily create a new empty text file
+Easily create a new empty text file.

 ## About